zalando/nakadi/README.md

 Alternatively you can set up port forwarding on the "default" machine through its network settings in the VirtualBox UI.
-If you get the message "Is the docker daemon running on this host?" but you know Docker and VirtualBox are running, you might want to run this command -
+If you get the message "Is the docker daemon running on this host?" but you know Docker and VirtualBox are running, you might want to run this command:

 ```sh
 eval "$(docker-machine env default)"